 – the website of Alison Pierse.
-ABER, because Alison lives and works in Aberystwyth, DOO, because here you can see what she does, both as an art tutor and as an art practitioner.
+ABER, because Alison lives in Aberystwyth, DOO, because here you can see what she does, both as an art practitioner.
 DABBA is of course, because she is a dab-hand at what she does.

 Above recent works: Sweet pea (sold), Covid chameleon (sold) and Winter Fox

 Above: recent examples Sweet peas and pod, Covid chameleon and Winter fox.

 Pieces always start with drawing or painting a design, usually in a sketchbook.
 For a direct mosaic, the drawing is transferred onto hardboard or overlaid with a plastic mesh substrate.
 The mesh allows a completed mosaic to be transferred directly onto a wall, to then be plastered or integrated within a wall tiling scheme.
 One the design and substrate decision is made I can start!

 I then begin making the image, bonding the mosaic tiles to the mesh using a waterproof PVA adhesive.
 I employ traditional mosaic techniques to give a distinctive flow to the design.
 This is called ‘andamento‘.
 I use a mixture of cinca tiles (unglazed porcelain vitrified tiles from Portugal); broken mirrors – these can create reflective surfaces, giving greater radiance to the piece, polished vitreous tiles; glass tiles traditionally used for swimming pools and smalti; traditional Venetian mosaic pieces that can create a raised relief decorative effect within a mosaic.
 Over recent years, I have begun to incorporate glass fusions and create shaped mosaics; see the Kiwi polish, Covid chameleon, Tunnock’s teacake and fleur de lys.
 Fusions were pioneered by Martin Cheek and are glass pieces, layered with diochrome glass which are slumped in a kiln.